Food Gang

 I asked my elder sister to come from Ibadan to help me.

 I created Twitter and Instagram pages and started posting pictures.
 I used my personal page to retweet the posts for exposure.
-I was like the influencer of the brand.
+I was like an influencer for the brand.

 And that is one of the things I wrote in my book, How To Sell To Nigerians.
-Using influencers to promote your product will take your product from ground zero to well-known within a very short period.
+Using influencers to promote your product will take it from ground zero to well-known within a very short period of time.

 Anyway, people saw the posts and started ordering food.